JosephusPaye/lookup/README.md

 # Lookup

 📖 Lookup definitions and synonyms of words using online sources.
-Designed for Node.js.
+Designed for use in Node.js (v8 and above).

 This project is part of [#CreateWeekly](https://twitter.com/JosephusPaye/status/1214853295023411200), my attempt to create something new publicly every week in 2020.